lechimp-p/php-src/README.md

 ### Initialisation and Configuration

-### Should Src be the only global or be passed explicitly
+### Should Src be the only global or be passed explicitly?

 ## Usage